Intruder shot, killed by off-duty Yuba County deputy

 At about 11 p.m., according to a Yuba County Sheriff's Dept. press release, "Yuba County Sheriff's deputies responded to the area of Challenge (in) reference to an intruder inside the residence of an off-duty Yuba County deputy."

 The off-duty officer, with his duty weapon, confronted the intruder, according to the press release.
-The suspect was pronounced dead at the scene.
+The Wilson was pronounced dead at the scene.

 The investigation is ongoing.